aalexandr6/ReadMeGenerator/README.md

 ## Description

-This is a command-line application tha generates a professional README.md file from a user's input using the Inquirer package.
+This is a command-line application that generates a professional README.md file from a user's input using the Inquirer package.
 The application will be invoked with the following command:

 `node index.js`